Population synthesis of double neutron stars: Conclusions

-The models in which we allow for substantial accretion and recycling of the neutron star lead to formation of a large number of binaries with periods below $20$ms and period derivatives below $10^{-18}$s\,s$^{-1}$.
-There are no observed binary pulsars in this region which means that such substantial accretion does not take place.
-Thus the mass accreted by the first born star must be small, or the efficiency of recycling in common envelope is very low.
-This efficiency can be much smaller than in the case of stable mass transfer because the mass transfer can be turbulent and we do not expect a steady transfer of angular momentum.
+The models in which we allow for substantial accretion and recycling of the neutron star lead to formation of a large number of binaries with periods below $20$ ms and period derivatives below $10^{-18}\;{\rm s\,s}^{-1}$.
+There are no observed DNSs with such short periods, which means that such substantial accretion does not take place.
+Thus the mass accreted by the first born star must be small, and the efficiency of recycling during common envelope is very low.
+This efficiency can be much smaller than in the case of a stable mass transfer.
+We do not expect a steady transfer of angular momentum as the mass transfer can be turbulent.

-If the angular momentum transfer is low than we do not expect binary pulsars to have pulsation periods below $\approx 20$ms. The binaries containing pulsars with lower period are probably mainly neutron star - white dwarf binaries, in which the mass transfer had been stable and lasted much longer than in the progenitors of double neutron star binaries.
+If the angular momentum transferred is low, then we do not expect double neutron stars to have pulsation periods below $\approx 20$ ms. The binaries containing pulsars with a shorter period are probably neutron star - white dwarf binaries, in which the mass transfer had been stable and lasted much longer than in the progenitors of the double neutron star systems.

-The orbital parameters of observed objects shows that the expected number of binary pulsars with orbital periods below $2$\,hours is very small.
-Thus, it is quite likely that the binary pulsar J0737-3039 with $P_{orb}=2.454$\,h will remain the lowest orbital period binary pulsar for a long time.
-On the other hand the models hardly can explain the orbital properties of J1518+4904.
-Its orbital period is typical for DNS with the eccentricity of $~\approx 0.8$, much higher than the observed value $0.249$.
-This eccentricity is also too large for a pulsar with a massive white dwarf companion.
+Other studies of synthetic pulsar populations have not made comparisons between the pulsars detectable by their emission in the radio and these emitting gravitational waves.
+We also find that the model resembling the best one from \citet{2008MNRAS.388..393K} does not produce good results in our case.
+Double neutron star systems contain pulsar which are recycled, but only mildly and would not be called classical recycled pulsars.
+It is difficult to produce this kind of systems in the model based on work by \citet{2008MNRAS.388..393K}.
+The main problem arises from the fact that the pulsar's magnetic field needs to be quenched without a significant spin-up.
+Possibly our understanding of the accretion physics is incomplete and future studies could solve the problem with spinning up those mildly recycled pulsars.